sam0x17/apeing-dex-takehome/README.md

 - **The preview quote is never executed.** `useBridge.start()` always re-fetches a route and re-runs the pricing guard before `executeRoute`; the guard also runs on every displayed quote so the user sees the rejection reason before clicking.
-- **Approvals are a computed plan, not a sequence of ifs.** `computeApprovalPlan` diffs on-chain state (one multicall) against `requiredApprovals(market)` — which is itself market-aware (binary markets need the CTF Exchange; neg-risk markets need the Neg Risk Exchange + Adapter), so the user is never asked to approve contracts the current market won't touch.
-Idempotence is a property of the data flow, and the V2 address set in `lib/approvals.ts` is config.
+- **Approvals are a market-scoped, idempotent plan submitted as one batch.**
-- **Approvals submit as one EIP-5792 batch.** The plan is encoded to raw calls (`approvalToCall`) and sent via viem's `sendCalls` so a capable wallet shows a single confirmation for all of them; `experimental_fallback` degrades to sequential `eth_sendTransaction` on wallets without EIP-5792.
-On the binary fixed market a fresh wallet goes from 6 prompts to one confirmation of two calls.
+  `computeApprovalPlan` diffs on-chain state (one multicall) against `requiredApprovals(market)` — market-aware, so the user is never asked to approve contracts the current market won't touch (binary needs 2, neg-risk 4) — then encodes the missing calls (`approvalToCall`) and sends them via viem `sendCalls` (EIP-5792) for a single wallet confirmation, with `experimental_fallback` to sequential `eth_sendTransaction`.
+Idempotence is a property of the data flow; the V2 address set in `lib/approvals.ts` is config.
-- **viem + a ~150-line injected-wallet store instead of wagmi.** The assessment stack is viem + injected wallet; a `useSyncExternalStore`-based EIP-1193 store covers connect/accounts/chain-switch without a second framework, and feeds the Li.Fi `EthereumProvider` (`getWalletClient`/`switchChain`) directly.
+- **viem + a small injected-wallet store instead of wagmi, with EIP-6963 discovery.**
-- **EIP-6963 multi-wallet discovery** (`lib/eip6963.ts`).
-Talking to
+  A `useSyncExternalStore`-based EIP-1193 store covers connect/accounts/chain-switch
-  `window.ethereum` directly breaks when several wallets are installed — whichever extension grabbed the global wins, so MetaMask gets shadowed by e.g. Phantom's EVM provider.
-The app instead discovers announced wallets and, when more than one is present, shows a picker so the user connects the wallet they mean;
+  without a second framework and feeds the Li.Fi `EthereumProvider` directly.
-  `window.ethereum` remains only as a last-resort fallback.
+  EIP-6963 (`lib/eip6963.ts`) enumerates announced wallets so MetaMask isn't shadowed by e.g. Phantom grabbing `window.ethereum` — a picker appears when more than one is present; the global is a last-resort fallback.
 - **Li.Fi SDK v4** (current major: `createClient` + provider packages,
   `execution.actions[]`). `order: 'SAFEST'` is passed as specified — it still type-checks but is deprecated upstream (server treats it as legacy ordering);